MIJUQD/Ferry-Transportation-Reservation-Website/README.md

-The feedback I received on this project, particularly regarding the website's development practices being labeled as poor, likely contributed to my diminished interest in web development.
+The feedback I received on this project, particularly about the website's development practices being labeled as poor, likely affected my interest in web development.
+However, I would be open to regaining my passion for it if I land an internship that offers guidance and allows me to work on better web development projects.

 -	Developed the entire codebase with guidance from the professor's materials, assistance from AI tools, and reference to tutorial videos.